All you need to know about German Christmas traditions – DW – 12/20/2022

 Advertisement

-Christmas is a beautiful time of year!
+Christmas is a beautiful time of year.
 It's a special period with thousands of festive markets, stunning Christmas decorations and oodles of fun.
 No wonder tourists love German Christmas time with all its traditions, dazzling lights and merriment.
-Find out more about this festive season.
+Find out more about this festive season in Germany.